Kevin01001100/Enterprise-User-Onboarding-Lab/README.md

-# Enterprise-User-Onboarding-Lab
+# Enterprise User Onboarding Lab

 ## Overview

-This project simulates the enterprise IT process of onboarding a new employee into a corporate Active Directory environment.
+This project simulates the enterprise IT process of onboarding a new employee into a corporate **Active Directory environment**.

-The goal of the lab is to demonstrate hands-on experience with common enterprise IT operations such as user provisioning, workstation domain joining, and access management.
+The lab demonstrates common enterprise IT administration tasks including **domain controller deployment, user provisioning, and domain authentication**.

-The environment is built using virtual machines running on VMware Workstation.
+The environment is built using **virtual machines running on VMware Workstation**.

 ---